 In other words, it's not reasonable under the circumstances.
-Usually, you'll see some sort of an injury.
+Usually, you'll see some sort of injury.
 Still, it's not completely necessary, and the legislature has really taken this issue up and put a lot of mandatory punishments on anyone who's convicted of a domestic violence-related offense.

 Self-Defense Argument in Domestic Violence Cases